nodevalet/nodevalet/README.md

 `getinfo` returns the `getinfo` of all masternodes
 `killswitch` turns off all masternodes
 `masternodestatus` returns the `masternodestatus` of every installed masternode.
+`resync 1` deletes blockchain data for node 1, 2, 3, etc and forces a resync

 We'll be adding a couple more in the future so stay tuned!